 It is designed to help individuals who put their lives on the front line for their country.
 To be eligible for this, you need to serve at least one year in an area of imminent danger.

-Student loan consolidation for Veterans
+Consolidation for Veterans

 Members of the army have to face certain factors like regular relocation, financial incompetence, and spouse unemployment that leads them to fall into debts.

 People who are disabled due to their time in the military in armed forces might also be eligible to have their student loan fully removed.

 You get a document from the department of veterans affairs showing you have been disabled during an incident on your service.

 It mainly provided towards the spouse of a military member who is working in a government or non-government organization.
 The loan can be forgiven after qualifying 120 payments and the payment should be made as working as a full-time employer.

 Certain private organizations are qualified for this but only under certain services.